adamkurth/cxls_hitfinder/docs/report.md

     │   │   ├── threshold.py
 ```

-The script `process_directory.py`, handles most of the preprocessing of the data for `images`, found in `cnn/src`.
-This script is responsible for taking the simulated images from `images/peaks` and casting every pixel value to a binary value (0 or 1) based on a threshold.
+The script `process_directory.py`, handles most of this.
+This script is found in `cnn/src` and is responsible for taking the simulated images from `images/peaks` and casting every pixel value to a binary value (0 or 1) based on a threshold.
 It is known that the simulated images contain no noise, thus the threshold can be set very low to identify all of the peaks.
 The script will then save the labeled images in `images/labels` for further use after the model training.
 This is important to keep for the identification of proteins based on the location of Bragg peaks, if this would be a helpful addition to the project and this will not be implemented in the model for training.
 The script also takes the corresponding water-background image from `images/water` (of the specific dataset) and overlays the peaks with the water background image, saving the images in `images/peaks_water_overlay`.
 These are the images are the only images that will be used in the model training.

 #### Model Architecture:

+Define DATALOADER, MODEL, LOSS FUNCTION, OPTIMIZER, and TRAINING LOOP.

+The model architecture is defined by the parameters that need to be predicted.
+Immediately after training, the model first must predict whether or not there are any peaks on the image.
+This being a binary classification problem, was deceptively difficult since futher inspection of the data did not show very outstanding peak intensities that could be easily identified, even with using convolutional layers.
+The model **must** be given both the `peaks` and `peak_water_overlay` images to help identify the features of the peaks, or else the model will give a very low accuracy and risk overfitting.
+At this stage, we use the `ResNet`

+After the model predicts the presense of peaks in the images loading into the dataloader, the model must predict the parameters.
+This is implemented in `pipe.py` and is the most crucial part of the model.
+At this stage, the model predicts first camera length, and photon energy in that order.
+This is because the camera length is dependent on the photon energy, and the model must predict the photon energy first.
+Both parameters that are being predicted, are regression problems.

+Next, the model must predict the camera length.
+This is a regression problem, and the model must predict the camera length based on the features of the image.

+Ideas were thrown around to use a model that predicts the parameters all at once, but we came to the conclusion that sequential order would be the best approach.
+Otherwise, the model would have to predict camera length and photon energy independently from one another, which is contradictory to the nature of the data because they are dynamically dependent on one another.

 #### Training:

+Scheduler

+Optimizer

+Loss Function

+Training Loop

+Confusion Matrix

 #### Evaluation: